 #6 Start an Etsy business

-If you’re skilled at arts and crafts, you can sell various items on Etsy, such as homemade goods, vintage items, and much more.
+If you’re skilled at arts and crafts, you can sell various items on Etsy, whether it’s making your own tea coasters or selling t-shirts with high quality iron-on patches there’s a lot of money to be made.
 You’ll need to carry out thorough market research to determine whether there is market interest in the products you’re looking to sell.
 You can start doing this by checking out similar products to what you’re looking to sell and examining the problem your product solves and who your ideal buyer is.